Solving the Problem of Bad Breath (Halitosis)

 Some of the reasons causing Bad Breath are:

-Periodontal or gum disease, Periodontal pockets, geographic tongue, leaking mercury fillings, or old fillings with fractures, crowns that are not sealed properly, ledges at the gum lines due to recession of the gums, Acidic Saliva, implant pockets, spaces between teeth or gaps between teeth, rough fillings, to name a few.
+Periodontal or gum disease, Periodontal pockets, geographic tongue, leaking mercury fillings, chronic infection in oral cavity not detected, old fillings with chips and fractures, crowns that are not sealed properly, ledges at the gum lines due to recession of the gums, Acidic Saliva, implant pockets, spaces between teeth or gaps between teeth, rough fillings, root canals failure or improper fitted porcelain crowns or porcelain veneers, to name a few.
 Many factors come to play, many in which are misdiagnosed, and left untreated.
 The Dentist’s experience and vast knowledge come in to play, using the state of the art equipment in combination with years expertise.

 Dr Anthony Mobasser is an expert in this specialized field of Dentistry.
 The cost of Bad Breath (halitosis) varies dependent on severity.
 A proper comprehensive examination, and records is required before starting treatment.
 Depending on what kind of restorations are present in the oral cavity, and the stage of bad breath, the time required to get rid of this issue varies, and generally the longer you wait to see the dentist, the more time and more cost is required to get rid of the halitosis.